John Havlicek: Professional career

-Boston Celtics (1962–1978)
+Boston Celtics (1960s)

 Havlicek was drafted by the Boston Celtics of the National Basketball Association (NBA), the Cleveland Pipers of the American Basketball League (ABL), and the Cleveland Browns of the National Football League (NFL) in 1962.
-However, after the Pipers failed in their bid to leave the ABL to join the NBA with Havlicek on that team due to him competing briefly as a wide receiver in the Browns' training camp that year, Havlicek focused his energies on playing for the Celtics going forward.
+However, after the Pipers failed in their bid to join the NBA (partially due to Havlicek competing briefly as a wide receiver in the Browns' training camp), Havlicek became a full-time Celtic.
 A swingman who could play either guard or forward, he was known for his stamina, with competitors stating that it was a challenge just to keep up with him.
 Head coach Red Auerbach went on to call him "the guts of the team".
-Nicknamed "Hondo" (a nickname inspired by the 1953 movie of the same name starring John Wayne), Havlicek revolutionized the "sixth man" role in the NBA coming off the bench for the Celtics during his early years.
+Nicknamed "Hondo" (a nickname inspired by the 1953 movie of the same name starring John Wayne), Havlicek revolutionized the "sixth man" role in the NBA, coming off the bench for the Celtics during his early years.

+During his rookie year in the 1962–63 season he played all 80 games coming off the bench and made an immediate impact averaging 14.3 PPG, 2.2 APG and 6.7 RPG.
+His play resulted in him being named to the NBA All-Rookie First Team.
+During the postseason Havlicek appeared in 11 of the Celtics 13 playoff games and averaged 11.5 PPG as he and the Celtics defeated the Los Angeles Lakers 4-2 to win the 1963 NBA Finals.
+The following year during the 1963-64 season Havlicek once again appeared in all 80 games.
+His scoring increased as he averaged nearly 20.0 PPG.
+This resulted in his first All-NBA Second Team selection.
+He also scored a regular season best 43 points during a game vs. the Baltimore Bullets on December 17, 1963.
+The Celtics once again finished the year with the league's best record, and Havlicek appeared in all 10 postseason games averaging 15.7 PPG as he and the Celtics defeated the San Francisco Warriors 4-1, winning his second straight championship.